seiselen/Research-Ops/Genesis (PCG Research Ops)/Naughtiest Problem and Trifold Principle.md

 * NPCs able to navigate throughout world with no unrealistic pathing effects
 * NPCs travel correctly and seamlessly between sub-scenes/environments.

+---
-### Principle Of Contextual Consistency
+## Principle Of Contextual Consistency

 **Contextual Consistency** demands that all *content* in all spaces within the generated world is consistent with all aspects of their respective *context*.
 For example: an accurate simulation of Paris, France in the 1960's should not have NYPD police cars from the 2010's patrolling the streets, nor a simulation of Middle Earth in Lord Of The Rings have Boeing 747 Jumbo Jets flying over the skies of Gondor.

-**WRT General Examples - This means things like:**
+## WRT General Examples - This means things like:
 * No police cars, cell phones, modern clothing, nor 757 jets flying over what should be the classic fantasy setting
 * Terrain, props, architecture, buildings, NPCs consistent with surrounding area.
 * No patch of snow covered tundra in a tropical forest or vice versa.
 * No Borg in a DooM simulation, nor Cyberdemons in a Star Trek simulation

+---
-### Principle of Spatiotemporal Synchronicity
+## Principle of Spatiotemporal Synchronicity

 **Spatiotemporal Synchronicity** requires that on initializing the world at a specified date/time within its official lore timeline: everything and everyone within is physically stable and contextually consistent accordingly; and will furthermore progress forward in time in a manner expected to minimally diverge from the official timeline, and even then over a reasonably long period.
 Another way I worded this is that the simulation will be 'temporally consistent' if given a specified inception time: such that as time progresses, the evolution of the world will 'reasonably' converge upon the lore timeline for the remaining span of context clues given, then likewise diverge thereafter.
 Again, the special cohesion between this 'new' principle and the two others is intented and self-evident; e.g./i.e. that the knowledge, memories and personalities of any character, and the otherwise state of any entity defined by the input are 'Physically Stable' and 'Contextually Consistent' thereto.

 **Example WRT the Lord Of The Rings simulation via The Naughtiest Problem:** Assume the current timeframe is before Gandalf discovers that his fellow wizard Saruman has secretly turned against the fellowship and has aligned with the dark lord Sauron.
 One should be able to walk up to Gandalf's character, tell him that they think Saruman has become evil, and be told by Gandalf that while Saruman has been quiet-of-late, there's no evidence to prove this claim.